TheDucky-2/DataLabX/docs/Missingness/Exploring Missing Data.md

 - Whether they follow a pattern

-- Whether missingness looks random or structured
+- Whether missingness looks random or has a structure

 #### Missing data in Numerical columns: